 Going big is a good idea

-Anywhere between 24 and 30-inches is going to be perfectly fine for most users.
+Anywhere between 24 and 30 inches is going to be perfectly fine for most users.
 They let you make the most of modern resolutions and color clarity, and they also fit a couple different web pages open at the same time without needing to use two monitors, which is handy for many professionals.
+They don’t tend to be too expensive at that size too, unless you opt for the top-end models.

 Resolution and screen type